dimitrios-sideris/Personal-Projects/README.md

 | Project folder | Based on Publication | Project Name |
 |---|---|---|
 | Cordero-Lanzac CO2-to-Paraffins | Cordero-Lanzac et al. (2023), DOI: 10.1016/j.jcou.2022.102337 | Literature-Based Reactor Modeling for CO2 Conversion to Hydrocarbons|

+## Literature-Based Reactor Modeling for CO2 Conversion to Hydrocarbons
+The model describes the reaction of CO2 and H2 to light hydrocarbons (), occuring in a fixed bed, plug-flow reactor.
+The reactor is assumed to be 1D, isothermal, with negligible pressure losses.